 My next pick is Anna Biller’s great The Love Witch from last year, again for purely aesthetic reasons.
-It’s not even my aesthetic, really; I would look ridiculous and out of place in the world she creates (it’s much more suited to Alejandra), but everyone and everything just looks so incredible.
+It’s not even my aesthetic, really; I would look ridiculous and out of place in the world she creates, but everyone and everything just looks so incredible.
 There’s something super tactile about the beauty of that movie, too, and I feel like the only way to fully enjoy the experience is to actually enter the movie, Danny Madigan-style.
 I’m sure I would end up drinking poison or something, because every time I think about living in any movie it ends with me dying.

 Adam: I think you would fit into The Love Witch if you bought a tweed blazer.
 That movie is beautiful.
 I’d even settle for working at the renaissance faire (as a bugle boy preferably) in The Love Witch.